 - Charges and fees.
 ETFs generally charge low fees.
 According to Morningstar Investment Research, the average ETF carries an expense ratio of just 0.44%, meaning you pay $4.40 in annual fees for every $1,000 that you invest.
 By comparison, the average traditional index fund carries a higher expense ratio of 0.74%.

 - Daily trading volume.
-The most popular S&P 500 ETF, SPDR, carries an average daily volume greater than 169 million.
-Though there’s no hard and fast rule about optimal average daily trading volume, you do want to see fairly robust volume, as that indicates a more reliable investment less prone to wild price swings.
-Many S&P 500 ETFs boast average daily volume figures greater than 20 million.
+SPDR, one of the most popular ETFs that tracks the S&P 500, carries an average daily volume greater than 169 million.
+Though there’s no hard and fast rule about optimal average daily trading volume, you do want to see fairly robust volume, as that indicates a more reliable proposition that is less prone to wild price swings.
+Many boast average daily volume figures greater than 20 million.

 - Performance over time.
 This one is simple: Look for the ETFs that have the strongest track record, as history tends to repeat itself in financial markets.

 - Whether it pays dividends.
-Though the main goal of owning an S&P 500 ETF is to track the action of the index itself, many ETFs also pay dividends.
+Though the main goal of owning an ETF of this type is to track the action of the index itself, many ETFs also pay dividends.
 They do so by collecting the dividends offered by the individual stocks within the portfolio that issue them.
-Dividend payout schedules can vary, and the S&P 500 ETF SPDR issues dividends on the third Friday of the final month of every fiscal quarter (March, June, September, December).
+Dividend payout schedules can vary, and the SPDR issues dividends on the third Friday of the final month of every fiscal quarter (March, June, September, December).